-5. Planning as an Essential Condition for the Passage to a 'Welfare Society'
+3 Planning as an Essential Condition for the Passage to a 'Welfare Society'

-Coming back to the relation between the Welfare State crisis and societal planning, we cannot ignore the widespread justification, amongst certain circles of the militant Left, for the non-conception of a Welfare State which would introduce methods of negotiated planning, which is that it would nevertheless be 'capitalist' planning and a capitalist 'welfare state'.
-18 There is undoubtedly some truth in this theory, which we have developed above when we reflected on the origin and development of the Welfare State as an operation for 'compensation', and to a certain extent, safeguarding of the harm which the development of free market forces tends inevitably to produce.

-But the transition from a 'planned society' to a 'planning society' will not take place unless processes and procedures are introduced and simulated which get the social and political subjects- whether rulers or non-rulers - used to governing their choices better and to achieve this by adopting the method of 'planning by learning', which is very bound up with 'learning by planning', and which is more than just a mere play on words.
+Coming back to the relation between the Welfare State crisis and societal planning, we cannot ignore the widespread justification, amongst certain circles of the militant Left, for the non-conception of a Welfare State which would introduce methods of negotiated planning, which is that it would nevertheless be 'capitalist' planning and a capitalist 'welfare state'8.
+There is undoubtedly some truth in this theory, which we have developed here in chapter 9, paragraph 1.1, when we reflected on the origin and development of the Welfare State as an operation for 'compensation', and to a certain extent, safeguarding of the harm which the development of free market forces tends inevitably to produce.
+But the transition from a 'planned society' to a 'planning society'9 will not take place unless processes and procedures are introduced and simulated which get the social and political subjects - whether rulers or non-rulers - used to governing their choices better and to achieve this by adopting the method of 'planning by learning', which is very bound up with 'learning by planning', and which is more than just a mere play on words.